ZaidAhmad-dev/Resume-Database/README.md

 # Resume Database
- This is an assignment in which I have to make simple resume database.
+ This is Resume Database Project.
 I am using PDO in PHP with MySQL.